MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 | Log file path | Complete path and name of the log file. |
 | Expression | Regular expression of the text to detect.
 If you want to detect a simple string of characters, enter the string of characters. |

-## Creating and modifying UNIX/Linux log file templates
+## Create and modify UNIX/Linux log file templates

 To create a UNIX/Linux log file template, follow these steps: